NModlin/dockerForge/llm-docs-template/docs/general/contributing.md

 ## Documentation

-DockerForge uses Markdown for documentation.
+The project uses Markdown for documentation.
 When contributing to the documentation, please:

 1. Use clear and concise language.
 2. Provide examples where appropriate.